d3/d3-geo-projection/README.md

 ### Raw Projections

-Raw projections are typically passed to the [d3.geoProjection](#geoProjection) constructor.
+Raw projections are used to implement projections; they typically passed to [d3.geoProjection](https://github.com/d3/d3-geo#geoProjection) or [d3.geoProjectionMutator](https://github.com/d3/d3-geo#geoProjectionMutator).
 They are exposed here to facilitate the derivation of related projections.
+Raw projections define simple point transformations: they take spherical coordinates [*lambda*, *phi*] in radians and return a point [*x*, *y*], typically in the unit square centered around the origin.

 <a href="#_project" name="_project">#</a> <i>project</i>(<i>lambda</i>, <i>phi</i>)